 Most problems will be traced to defective vacuum tubes.
 However, if normal tests do not easily reveal the problem, feel free to call the factory for assistance.
-If you lack access to a qualified service technician with vacuum tube equipment repair experience, you may return the VT-12 to the factory for repair.
+If you lack access to a qualified service technician with vacuum tube equipment repair experience, you may return the product to the factory for repair.
 Call first, however, for shipping information.
-An RMA form is available on our web site, under "Support."